raoconnor/raoconnor.github.io/_posts/2025-12-27-Migration-to-Nutanix-Part-4.md

 See [Nutanix documentation for supported systems](https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Move-v6_1:top-esxi-vm-migration-c.html)

-> [!IMPORTANT]
+**[IMPORTANT]**
-> Tests are limted to systems that use BIOS firmware, Nutanix CE has issues with UEFI, licenced or NFR versions of Prism do not have the same limitation.
+Tests are limted to systems that use BIOS firmware, Nutanix CE has issues with UEFI, licenced or NFR versions of Prism do not have the same limitation.

 ### Test Lab